OctopusDeploy/blog/blog/2022-05/configuring-jenkins-azure-deploying-octopus/index.md

 After you set up Jenkins, go to the URL for your Jenkins instance to access the UI.

-In the UI, go to **Manage Jenkins**, then **Manage Plugins** and search for the Octopus Deploy Plugin under **Available** and install the plugin.
+In the UI, go to **Manage Jenkins**, then **Manage Plugins** and search for the Octopus Deploy Plugin under **Available**, and install the plugin.

 ![Octopus Plugin](octopus-plugin.png "width=500")

-Generate an API key in the Octopus Deploy instance.
-To do this, in the Octopus Deploy instance, go to your **username**, then **Profile**, then **My API Keys**, and create a key.
+You now need to generate an API key in the Octopus Deploy instance.

+In the Octopus Deploy instance, go to your **Username**, then **Profile**, then **My API Keys**, and create a key.
 Jenkins uses this value.

 ![Octopus API Key](octopus-api-key.png "width=500")

 Next, go to **Manage Jenkins**, then **Configure system**.

-Under the Octopus Deploy Plugin setting, set the URL to the Octopus Deploy instance and add the API key.
+Under the Octopus Deploy Plugin setting, add the URL of your Octopus Deploy instance, and add your API key.

 ![Octopus URL](octopus-url.png "width=500")

-Jenkins now makes your compile packages available in Octopus, ready to be deployed.
+Jenkins makes your compile packages available in Octopus, ready to be deployed.

 Let's create a new job by going to the Jenkins home page and clicking **New item**, then **Freestyle project**, and assigning the following settings:

-### Source Code Management
+### Source code management

 Git: `https://github.com/OctopusSamples/RandomQuotes-JS.git`
 Build specifier: `*/master`

-### Build Triggers
+### Build triggers

 Poll SCM: `H/5 * * * *`

-### Build step - Execute shell
+### Build step - execute shell

 You will have to install npm and nodejs on the VM.